• Skip to primary navigation

 Author: Cadry Nelson

 This full-bodied risotto is extra creamy by way of cashew cream.
-It’s a vegan main or side dish that really feels like an indulgence.
-It’s loaded with mushrooms and seitan sausage.
-Worthy of a date night!
-Makes about 3 ½ cups of risotto.
+It's a vegan main dish that really feels like an indulgence.
+It's loaded with mushrooms and vegan sausage.
+Worthy of a date night or dinner party!

 Print Pin Rate